airo-ugent/airo-ros/doc/moveit-motion-planning.md

 #### Moveit Servo

-Moveit Servo is a soft "real-time", Jacobian-based, cartesian planner.
-It gets to control rates >1kHz (which is a lot faster than the UR e needs) on a best effort .
+Moveit Servo is a soft real-time, Jacobian-based, cartesian planner.
+It gets to control rates >1kHz (which is a lot faster than the UR e needs) on a best effort.
 It avoids collisions and singularities, and slows down when moving close towards them.
 Unlike the other planners, it is not a pluging but a standalone ROS node.

 [MOveit ROS2 tutorial](https://moveit.picknik.ai/foxy/doc/realtime_servo/realtime_servo_tutorial.html)